COMP2522/project-data-pirates/ProjectPitch.md

-*Introduction: Summarize the purpose and goals of the project in a clear and concise manner.
-    We are plan to develop a solo video game.
-The user will play one player and vserus multiple enmeies who played by the PC.
-Each side will have varity of weapons, and shot out different types of bullets.

-*Problem statement: Clearly articulate the problem the project is trying to solve.
-    Orgnize and cooperate different objects from different classes is a challeange for this project.

-*Solution: Describe the proposed solution to the problem and why it is the best approach.
-    We plan the whole structure by UML and try to orgnize different objects.

-*Benefits: Outline the benefits the project will bring to the organization and its stakeholders.
+Introduction: Our project aims to create an exciting single-player video game where the player must survive against multiple enemies and defend themselves in a limited time.
+The player will have the opportunity to collect random weapons scattered throughout the map to help them in their survival journey.

+Problem Statement: The challenge in this project lies in efficiently organizing and coordinating different objects and classes.

+Solution: To overcome this challenge, we will use UML to design the structure of the game and effectively organize the objects and classes using Java Object Oriented programming.

-    This project is a integrative practice of Java programming.
-The design and develop process will enhance members' understanding concepts of class.
+Benefits: This project will provide an opportunity for an integrative practice of Java programming, improving the members' understanding of class concepts.

-*Methodology: Explain the approach and methodologies that will be used to deliver the project.
-    This project is designed by UML, and Java Object Oriented programming.

-*Timeline: Provide a rough timeline for the project, including key milestones and deadlines.
-    ?

-*Budget: Estimate the total cost of the project and provide a breakdown of the expenses.
+Methodology: We will use UML and Java Object Oriented programming to design and develop the game.

+Timeline: A detailed timeline with key milestones and deadlines will be created after careful planning and analysis.

-    This is a practice project, so the budget is not involve any commercial purposes.
-The total budget is zero.
+Budget: As this is a practice project, there will be no commercial budget involved, and the estimated cost is zero.

-*Risks and Challenges: Identify any potential risks and challenges that may impact the project and outline strategies for mitigating them.
-    Any similarity of design is purely coincidental.

-*Conclusion: Summarize the key points of the pitch and restate the value proposition of the project.
-    The key features of our project:
-    *
-    *
-    *
+Risks and Challenges: Potential risks include the possibility of design similarity, which we will mitigate by ensuring originality in our approach.

+Conclusion: Our project will provide an exciting and challenging experience for players and an integrative practice of Java programming for the members involved.
+The key features of the game include survival against multiple enemies, a limited time frame, and the ability to collect weapons for defense.